-When you configure the Call Director general options, under Extension Allocation, you specify the percentage of interactive extensions and announcement extensions that you want to reserve for routing strategy workflows and queue processing workflows.
+When you configure the Call Director general options, under Extension Allocation, you specify the percentage of interactive extensions (and announcement extensions on the OpenScape Business), that you want to reserve for routing strategy workflows and queue processing workflows.
 For details on how to configure the general options, [Section 12.4.1, "Configuring the Call Director general options", on page 280](#).